KestronProgramming/Stewbot/DB.md

 TODO:
 Once general_config is ported, test turning off embeds, chat, etc Once prime embed is ported, test embedding it with embed_message

+# TODO:
+CheckDirty needs aggressive caching... which needs to be invalidated when modified